peichman-umd/grove/README.md

 # SAML_KEY_FILE and SAML_CERT_FILE may be absolute or relative paths; if they
 # are relative they are relative to the project root directory
 # These can be downloaded from the grove-local-saml note in the Shared-SSDR
-# folder on LastPass; note that local development ruses the key and cert
+# folder on LastPass; note that local development uses the key and cert
 # from the test server, so the file basename is "grove-test-lib-umd-edu"
 SAML_KEY_FILE=
 SAML_CERT_FILE=